Student, Faculty, and Staff Surveys and Studies

 The National College Health Assessment (NCHA) was created by the American College Health Association (ACHA) to track changes in health issues confronting college students.
 The survey data allows the ACHA and participating institutions to identify factors affecting academic performance, characterize the health of the nation’s students, and develop means to address concerns, ultimately improving the health and welfare of college students.

-Berea College graduating seniors are asked to complete a national comprehensive questionnaire that assesses basic demographics, importance of and progress toward attainment of college outcomes, personal growth and college contribution of areas, satisfaction, ratings of core values, and participation in extracurricular activities (i.e. international study).
+Berea College graduating seniors are asked to complete a comprehensive questionnaire (a national instrument was used until Academic Year 2012-13) that assesses basic demographics, importance of and progress toward attainment of college outcomes, personal growth and college contribution of areas, satisfaction, ratings of core values, and participation in extracurricular activities (i.e. international study).

 Rating the Importance of 22 Value Statements: Changes Made by Berea College Students